deepgram-devs/deepgram-cli-legacy/README.md

   PROJECT  Project ID

 DESCRIPTION
-  Retrieves a specific transcription request for a project
+  Retrieves a specific transcription request for a Deepgram Project.
 ```
 <!-- commandsstop -->